 - Understanding of the building processes

 - Extensive communication skills

-- Knowledge in the field of construction scheduling software, as well as general computer skills.
+- Knowledge in the field of the construction scheduling software, as well as the general computer skills.

 The construction project management is capable of offering a number of different roles, with most of them requiring a more specific technical background.
 Some examples of such job titles are listed below:

 - Project engineer – a liaison between the project manager and the technicians

 - Project manager – general supervisor with planning capabilities